 In most cases, choosing an annuity is a decision that will determine your income for the rest of your life.
 So it’s extremely important to make the right choice.

 Through an annuity broker.
-Brokers provide information about various annuity options, but – not advice.
+Brokers provide information about various annuity options, but – not usually advice.
 You alone must decide which is the best option for you based on that information.
-You have fewer rights of redress than when buying an annuity through a financial advisor.
+You have fewer rights of redress than when buying an annuity through a financial adviser.